Americana roots-rock band based in Nashville, TN.

 Mary Ann: If you could have penned a song in a different genre what would it have been?

-Jess: The Nashville Songwriter's Association - a great organization - has this thing where you pick songs you wished you had written so let's see..there's so many - Childish Gambino's "Redbone," "Ain't No Sunshine" by Bill Withers, "Lose Yourself" Eminem, all of Sam Cooke, and "On The Street Where You Live," from My Fair Lady.
+Jess: The Nashville Songwriter's Association - a great organization - has this thing where you pick songs you wished you had written so let's see..there's so many - "Ain't No Sunshine" (Bill Withers), "Without You" (Nilsson),"What's Going On" (Marvin Gaye), and "On The Street Where You Live," from My Fair Lady.

 Mary Ann: What is one thing you can tell us that most people don’t know about you and might surprise us?

-Jess: I lived out of my car for quite a while, then in the woods.
-I tell my kids that I was a 'nomadic man about town.'
+Jess: When I was fifteen I left home for a while and lived out of my car in the woods near a lake.
+Only a couple of my friends knew.
+I told my kids that I was a nomadic man about town.
 My son said, "So you were homeless."
 Ha!

 Mary Ann: What’s the best advice you have ever gotten from another musician?

 Jess: I was an unknown, unsigned writer when I got to Nashville.
-I went to see Allen Shamblin ("I Can't Make You Love Me," "The House That Built Me") in a writer's round at the Bluebird Cafe.
+I went to see songwriter Allen Shamblin ("I Can't Make You Love Me) in a writer's round at the Bluebird Cafe.
 He was kind enough to offer some advice.
-He said 'write every day, all day, because a lot of pro writers take 3 to 4 hour lunch breaks and skip writing every day.'
+He said 'write every day, all day, because a lot of pro writers take 3 hour lunches and then skip the rest of the day.'
 That really hit me - to treat writing like when I used to frame houses.
 I found my 24 ounce framing hammer, put it on my writing desk as a reminder of hard work, and then I'd sit in that chair with my guitar - six days a week, sometimes seven, 10 hours a day, then l'd lay tracks into the night at my friend's studio.
 It paid off.
-I had my first hit in a year.
+I had my first hit the following year.

 Mary Ann: Best food that comes in a can?